-We started the year with surgery for a teenager with a massive head injury that has not healed in the five-and-a-half years since two aunts tried to murder him by burning.
+2025 began with surgery for a teenager with a massive head injury that had not healed in the five-and-a-half years since two aunts tried to murder him by burning.
 He only joined us at the end of 2024.
-Physically, medically, psychologically, educationally, emotionally, nutritionally, he is very hard to repair.
-While it is beyond comprehension how poorly-served he has been by structures meant to help him, we will do our best.
-Through our efforts, one of the alleged assailants has now been arrested; the other remains at large.
+Physically, medically, psychologically, educationally, emotionally, nutritionally, he was very hard to repair.
+It felt hopeless at first.

-Our Founder is looking for a successor.
+Unsurprisingly, she is looking for a successor.
 The person will need a medical and human rights background, be prepared to work all the hours that God sends, to feel compassion and empathy for the most-broken, the most-shunned, the cases that even doctors think are impossible.
 It takes a mix of righteous anger, deep love for humankind, and a windmill-tilting determination to travel from slums to skyscrapers in search of solutions.
 And a strong sense of humour to counterbalance the brutality, the evil, the callous indifference that they'll encounter.

 We are not having on-site activities for Mandela Day 18th July 2025.